softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 > ![lab3-create-app-engine-application](images/lab3-create-app-engine-application.gif)

-Now you can deploy your application to App Engine.
-This creates an isolated environment to deploy and run your application over multiple servers, and does not deploy the application itself.
 That's it for the application creation!
-The application has a default service that we will deploy to and host our site.
+Now you can deploy your web service to App Engine.
+This action (creating an `application` on App Engine) creates an isolated environment to deploy and run your web service over multiple servers but does not actually deploy it yet.
+In an App Engine project, you can deploy multiple microservices as separate services, previously known as modules in App Engine.
+The application we created has a default service that we will deploy to and host our site.

 ---